-Students in this program will explore how diverse approaches to planning and urban design found in Europe, address the general principles of sustainability, and examine in the field how some of these principles have been put into practice.
+Students in this program will explore how diverse approaches to city planning and urban design found in Europe, address the general principles of sustainability, and examine in the field how some of these principles have been put into practice.
 Students will focus on historical precedents, cultural differences, and planning and design priorities, and not only gain an understanding of the planning, design and social function of some European cities, but discuss and analyze how applicable these approaches and technologies might be for U.S. urban areas (especially applied to cities in the Midwest).

 While the emphasis of the program is on experiencing important cities and sites, a number of academic exercises are required to facilitate critical analysis and reflective thought.
 This course is an intensive field study program that includes guided field trips, lectures, site visits, group activities and prescribed small group and individual activities.